 While working at “NBC Nightly News” in New York, I storyboarded and edited a digital video that received more than 30 million views on Facebook.
+You can watch it below.
 (It’s about a 7-story replica of Noah’s Ark that was being built in Kentucky.)
 I also produced several other viral social videos and wrote the evening newsletter alongside digital staff.

 At CNBC, I pitched and produced more than 20 social videos for a team that was working to grow the outlet’s following on Facebook.
 Here’s a breakout video that received more than 600,000 views.
 It’s about The Bucket List Family.
 They've been on a permanent vacation ever since dad sold his company for $54 million.

-My undergraduate career was funded by Bill and Melinda Gates, and NowThis, a millennial social media outlet, produced a story about it!
+My undergraduate career was funded by Bill and Melinda Gates, and NowThis, a millennial social video outlet, produced a story about it!
 Check it out!